P2 House - Living Room

 There are many ways to reduce your home’s energy footprint:

-• Opt for sharing and signing essential documents digitally to avoid excess paper use.
+- Opt to share and sign essential documents digitally to avoid excess paper use.
 If you must print, use double-sided printing, recycled paper, and black ink.
 Make sure discarded paper products are recycled.

-• Ensure your computer’s Power Saving Mode is on, and shut it down when not in use.
-Individually turn off and unplug speakers, monitors, printers, and scanners when unattended.
+- Ensure your computer’s Power Saving Mode is on and shut it down when not in use.
+When unattended, individually turn off and unplug speakers, monitors, printers, and scanners.
 Using a power strip makes this easy; smart power strips are available.

-• Open up your windows for natural lighting when possible, and swap out old bulbs for LEDs.
-Invest in automatic motion-censored lighting for both indoor and outdoor spaces (solar-powered, where feasible).
+- Open your windows for natural lighting when possible, swap out old bulbs for LEDs, and invest in automatic motion-censored lighting for both indoor and outdoor spaces (solar-powered, where feasible).